You may also like

 Dice in a Corner

-There are three dice sitting in the corner with the simple rule that where two dice meet there must be the same numbers facing each other.
+Three dice are sitting in the corner with the simple rule that where two faces touch they must be the same numbers.

 So, in the first picture above there are $3$'s at the bottom of the red dice and on the top of the middle green and there are $4$'s on the bottom of the green dice and the top of the white dice.
 The numbers on the seven faces that can be seen are then added and make $21$.